drapterlagas/OBED-TECHX1/README.md

 ---

-🔥 Want to Purchase a Bot at a Cheaper Price?
+🔥 Want to vist my web and deploy other bits?

-✨ Get your bot at a Cheaper Price by clicking the button below:
+✨ deploy more bots and join my channel for update  by clicking the button below:

 <p align="center">
   <a href="https://obed-webs-3.onrender.com/" target="_blank">